Cruise from Stockholm – the essential guide

 For the ABBA fans

-Packed full of original costumes, and instruments, the museum tells the story of the rise to fame of ABBA and the resulting musical Mamma Mia.
+Packed full of original costumes and instruments, the museum tells the story of the rise to fame of ABBA and the resulting musical Mamma Mia.

-Swedish History coming to life
+Swedish history comes to life

 Remember to check opening times; they vary depending on the day of the week you visit.